freelawproject/free.law/content/ia-upload-news.md

 There is always more work to do.
 Here's what's next:

 1. We are looking for help downloading the oral argument transcriptions from Internet Archive and making them searchable on CourtListener.

+1. We are now uploading the raw data of these dockets to the Internet Archive, but it'd be great if it could be easily displayed for humans.
+We are looking for help creating a JavaScript library that could convert the data into nice HTML pages that'd be displayed on the Internet Archive.

 1. We need to continue monitoring our first big upload of dockets to make sure that it finishes cleanly and completely.
 It is a big job for our server and it requires a watchful eye.